johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.13 Normal and Crosswind Approaches and Landings.md

 		3. Pitch for airspeed, power for altitude (use glidepath indicator if available).
 One hand on stick/yoke, other on throttle
 		4. Maintain runway centerline
 		5. Fly to [[aiming point]] ![[Stablized Approach.jpeg]]
-			1. Note on why I don't like this image
 	4. Roundout/Flare
 		1. Judge speed and altitude to short final
 		2. Use ailerons to maintain centerline, rudder to keep nose pointing down the runway, parallel to centerline (this is a "Side-Slip") ![[Sideslip Approach.jpeg]]